 Fujifilm has a long history of manufacturing photography film.
 It produced, and to some degree, still produces some legendary film types, such as Velvia or Astia.

 So, with the digital revolution, designers decided to implement film “simulations” in their cameras as processing profiles.
 These simulations replicate the signature looks of Fujifilm’s most popular film types.

 They have a film vibe and feel to them.
 Funnily, I couldn’t tell if I genuinely think this or just read enough about it to believe so – but they truly look great.

 My favourite of them is Classic Chrome, a setting that’s not based on a specific film type.
 It’s rumoured to be mimicking Kodachrome, a classic film type manufactured initially by Kodak.
 And indeed, it looks similar.

 Needless to say, these simulations only apply to JPG files.
 But they’re the reason people love to shoot JPGs with this camera.

 During these times, I wasn’t able to use the X100F where it most excels, in street photography.
 Still, even the process of doing photography with this camera was in itself a source of joy.
 Being the fourth generation of the series, it’s a mature model that lacks the annoying little things many other cameras have.

 It’s a camera that consistently does a few things really well.
 You won’t use this for action or sports.
 For street photography, travel, some landscapes and portraits, and casual shooting, it delivers excellent results.

-Another truly great thing about the X100F is the colours you get out of it, even in RAW.
-Some people call this “colour science”, but it’s rather a question of calibration.
-Colours are so excellent straight out of the camera that I almost entirely skipped tweaking them on the images you see here.
+Another truly great thing about the X100F is the colors you get out of it, even in RAW.
+Some people call this “color science”, but it’s rather a question of calibration.
+Colors are so excellent straight out of the camera that I almost entirely skipped tweaking them on the images you see here.